onqtam/headjack/src/IDM.md

 - how to keep progress bars for played audio/video?
 IDM?
 - notifications - what is seen - managed between applications - IDM?

-edge case: what happens if a big application suddenly becomes malicious?
-How can millions of ppl invalidate activity posted through it without clogging the network?
-    - force applications to bond tokens (proportional to the # of delegators) so that if a fork is necessary, they get penalized.
-    - some zero-knowledge way to aggregate signatures for millions that want to batch a transaction delegation event?

 SOLVING THIS PROBLEM DeSo have thought about: